 The Trump administration will send an elite 100-person Border Patrol unit to “sanctuary cities” beginning this month to assist Immigration and Customs Enforcement personnel in apprehending criminal aliens released by local police.

-On Friday, The New York Times reported that the specially trained officers will begin working with ICE this month through May.
+On Friday, The New York Times that the specially trained officers will begin working with ICE this month through May.